hazymorning/origami/README.md

 <br>

-- The card renders the sky and forecast on its own.
-Everything else on top comes from `button_containers`, which are free-floating overlay buttons that can hold text, icons and bars.
+- The card shows differently colored backgrounds based on the temperature.
+You can also let the it show the sky and weather animations if you prefer that.
+Everything else on top comes from `button_containers`, which are overlay buttons that can hold text, icons and bars.
 - **Top left:** "Inside" plus the average indoor temperature, big.
 - **Top right:** a rounded pill with a one-word comfort description (Optimal, Warm, Humid, ...).
 Its color follows the indoor average through `color_thresholds`.
 - Below the pill: the average indoor humidity.